Filters

 A trend view of intensity across the selected window, useful for spotting seasonal patterns or the impact of an efficiency project.How intensity is calculated

-Intensity is your site’s usage divided by its gross floor area, scaled to a full year.
-Nectar uses each site’s gross square footage as the denominator — it does not adjust for occupancy.
+With the default Square footage denominator, intensity is your site’s usage divided by its gross floor area, scaled to a full year (…/sqft/yr).
+Nectar does not adjust for occupancy.
 This is intentional: if a site’s occupancy hasn’t been applied yet, it will stand out as an outlier here, which is exactly what you want when auditing your portfolio.
-To set or correct a site’s area, edit the site in Settings > Company > Sites.Sites without square footage

-A site needs a floor area to have an intensity figure.
-Sites that have usage but no square footage (or an area of zero) are listed in a separate Missing square footage section below the charts, rather than being shown with a misleading value.
-Add the area in site settings to bring them into the ranking.Site intensity breakdown
+A site needs a denominator value to have an intensity figure.
+Sites that have usage but no square footage (or an area of zero) — or, for a custom denominator, no matching variable coverage in the window — are listed in a separate missing section below the charts, rather than being shown with a misleading value.
+Add the area in site settings, or enter variable values under Settings > Company > Sites > General (definitions) and each site’s Variables tab, to bring them into the ranking.Site intensity breakdown

 Clicking a site opens a breakdown panel showing how its intensity figure is built — the total usage for the period, the gross area, the number of days with data, and the resulting annualized intensity.
 This makes it easy to verify a number or understand why a site landed where it did.Related pages